adamsilver/fdpb/03-Book-A-Flight.md

 Earlier we said to use radio buttons if 1 passenger is travelling.
 This naturally stops users from selecting more than 1 seat.
 In the case of checkboxes, the user can select more than their quota which results in an error once submitted.

 User testing may prove this not to be a problem and therefore doesn't need any further consideration.
-However, if it does, we could limit the amount of seats they can select using Javascript.
+If it does, we could limit the amount of seats they can select using Javascript.
 To do this we could disable the remaining checkboxes once the user reaches their quota.
-However, if the user has reaches their quota and clicks another seat nothing happens creating a disagreable experience because their is no feedback.
+However, if the user has reached their quota and clicks another seat nothing happens creating a disagreable experience.

 Savvy users might realise they need to deselect their previously chosen seat before selecting another.
 Less savvy users might not.
-We can do the hard work in code by automatically performing this action for them.
+Instead, we can do the hard work so users don't have to, by doing this automatically using Javascript:

-Javascript:

 ```JS
 function SeatLimiter(max) {